knthompson26/healthdis/simulated_example/README.md

 3. **`fig2&3.rmd`** — knit after all four analysis scripts have finished.
 Reads every `.rds` result file from `data/confound/all/`, combines them, and produces `Figure_2.png`, `Figure_3_PB_scaled.png`, and `Figure_3_PA.png` in `plots/`.

-Because of the quick-run bootstrap settings, the resulting figures will look noisier than — and may not resemble — the published results.
-This is expected and not a bug; it reflects the reduced number of bootstrap/Monte Carlo iterations, not an error in the code.
+Because of the quick-run bootstrap settings, the resulting figures will look noisier and do not reflect the manuscript results.
+This is expected - it reflects the reduced number of bootstrap/Monte Carlo iterations, not an error in the code.

 ## 4. What was changed from the original scripts